muhirwanto-dev/singlescope-plugins/docs/SingleScope.Persistence.md

 ## Usage

 This library provides several abstractions for persistence.
-Below is an example demonstrating how to use the `IReadWriteRepository<TEntity, TKey>` and `IUnitOfWork` interfaces, which are common components facilitated by this library.
+Below is an example demonstrating how to use the `IReadWriteRepository<TEntity>` and `IUnitOfWork` interfaces, which are common components facilitated by this library.
 You might find other useful interfaces or base classes within the library depending on your specific persistence needs.

 **Define Your Entity**